antondudakov/homebrew-meetings-notes/PRIVACY.md

 ### 3. Required Permissions

-Meetins Notes requests only the permissions necessary for its core functionality:
+Meetings Notes requests only the permissions necessary for its core functionality:

 | Permission | Purpose | When Requested |
 |------------|---------|----------------|